 Official Tourism website: www.cookislands.travel.
 The Visitor Information Centre is in Avarua next to ANZ Bank.

-Rarotonga International Airport: The airport is 2-3 kms from Avarua.
+Rarotonga International Airport: The airport is 3 kms from Avarua.
 Air Rarotonga provides domestic flights.
 Air New Zealand, Virgin Australia and Jet Star fly from NZ.
+There is an Air New Zealand International Lounge at the airport, when we checked in there was a sign saying the lounge was for members only, so as a plus one I lucked out, but you can always ask.

 Religion: Over half the population belongs to the Cook Islands Christian Church.
 Others may be Mormons, followers of the Baha'i Faith, Seventh Day Adventists or Jehovah Witnesses.